urbit/docs/arvo/clay/read.md

 +$  mood  [=care =case =path]  ::  request in desk
 ```

 The `care` is `%x`, `%y` or whatever else.
 This will determine what you can read and what type of data will be returned.
-See the type documentation and scry documentation for details on the various cares.
+See the type documentation and scry documentation for details on the various `care`s.

-The `case` specifies the desk revision and looks like:
+The `case` specifies the `desk` revision and looks like:

 ```hoon
 +$  case             ::  ship desk case spur